Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: Formalism

-where $m_B, m_F$ are the bare bosonic and fermionic masses (for single flavor particles), respectively. $\lambda$ describes the coupling between the fields.
-Light-front (LF) coordinates describe the motion of a (massless) particle moving at the speed of light on the light-cone and will be utilized throughout this paper.
-Given equal time coordinates $x^\mu = (x^0, x^1, x^2, x^3) = (ct, x, y, z)$, the coordinate transformation to LF coordinates is:
+where $m_q$ is the bare fermionic mass (for single flavor particles), $G_{\mu \nu}$ is the gluon field strength tensor, $D_\mu = \partial_\mu - igT_aA^a_\mu$ is the covariant derivative, and $g$ describes the coupling between the fields.
+Light-front (LF) coordinates \cite{Dirac} describe the motion of a (massless) particle moving at the speed of light on the light-cone and will be utilized throughout this paper.
+Given equal time coordinates $x^\mu = (x^0, x^1, x^2, x^3) = (ct, x, y, z)$, the coordinate transformation to LF coordinates is: $x^{\pm} = x^0 \pm x^3.$

-The fields are given as
+The fields \cite{QCLC} are given as

 and